 Bio coming soon

-A former member of the Board of Trustees of the Jewish Community Federation of Cleveland, he is a former chairman of the Federation’s Cleveland/St. Petersburg Partnership and the New American Leadership Training Committee, and is immediate Past Chair of the Federation’s Overseas Connections Committee, supporting programs and activities that create “living” bridges between Jews in Cleveland and Jews around the world.
+A former member of the Board of Trustees of the Jewish Federation of Cleveland, he is a former chairman of the Federation’s Cleveland/St. Petersburg Partnership and the New American Leadership Training Program, and is Past Chair of the Federation’s Overseas Connections Committee, supporting programs and activities that create “living” bridges between Jews in Cleveland and Jews in Israel and around the world.

 Suellen Kadis was raised by parents who always talked about the value of a quality education.
 With an education, doors open and choices for a successful future become possible.